developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether Zebra Extended Bug Reporting should watch for the occurrence of Unexpected Application Errors (UAEs) and take action when they are detected.

-- When the value ***Do not capture*** is chosen, Zebra Extended Bug Reporting will NOT watch for the occurrence of UAEs, and hence will take no action if they occur.
+- When the value ***Do not capture*** is chosen, Zebra Extended Bug Reporting does NOT watch for the occurrence of UAEs and takes no action if they occur.

-- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting will watch for the occurrence of UAEs, and will automatically initiate a Bug Report each time it detects that one has occurred.
+- When the value ***Capture bug report*** is chosen, Zebra Extended Bug Reporting watches for the occurrence of UAEs, and will automatically initiate a Bug Report each time it detects that one has occurred.

 - When the value ***Capture logcat log*** is chosen, Zebra Extended Bug Reporting will watch for the occurrence of UAEs, and will automatically initiate a Logcat capture each time it detects that one has occurred.